 Now, we know that consulting interviews are daunting.
 However, since they are so standardized you can prepare well for each individual element.
 That is why we (2 former McKinsey consultants and interviewers) developed the Ready-for-McKinsey Program, which guides you in a series of 40 videos on how to tackle each element of the McKinsey interviews, both the case interview and the Personal Experience Interview.
 Forgot preconceived frameworks and outdated approaches taught in books such as Case in Point or in Victor Cheng’s Case Interview Secrets.

 9 out of 10 candidates we coach receive their desired offer.
 If you are interested, check out our private 1-on-1 coaching program.
-We offer both a structured 6-hour coaching program as well as individual coaching sessions or smaller packages.
+We offer both structured coaching programs as well as individual coaching sessions or smaller packages.

 Florian Smeritschnig Case Coaching (5 Session Package)Product on sale